 Dr Elaine Schmidt

-Elaine Schmidt is a Research Associate whose work centres around how people process language(s) in their brain, and how children acquire one or more languages.
+Elaine Schmidt's work centres around how people process language(s) in their brain, and how children acquire one or more languages.

 Elaine Schmidt's research interests include:

 - Language processing

 - MPhil, Cantab.

 - PhD, Cantab.